Azure/Health-Data-and-AI-Blueprint/faq.md

 time.
 See the deployment guidance documents for instructions for enabling the features manually.

-**Why does the ARM template fail to run because of my password complexity?**
+**Why does the Resource Manager template fail to run because of my password complexity?**

-Strong passwords (minimum 15 characters, with upper and lower-case letters, at least 1 number, and 1 special character) are recommended throughout the solution.
+Strong passwords are recommended throughout the solution, for example, 15 characters, with upper and lower-case letters, at least 1 number, and 1 special character.

 **How do I use this solution in my production deployment environment?**

 This solution (including the scripts, template, and documentation) is designed to help you build a pilot or demo site.
-Using this solution does not provide a ready-to-production solution for customers; it only illustrates the components required to build a more secure end-to-end solution.
-For example, virtual network address spacing, NSG routing, existing Storage and databases, existing enterprise-wide OMS workspaces and solutions, Azure Key Vault rotation policies, usage of existing AD admins and RBAC roles, and usage of existing AD applications and service principals will require customization to meet the requirements of your custom solution in production.
+Using this solution does not provide a ready-to-production solution.
+This solution illustrates the components required to build a more secure end-to-end solution.

 **What else should I consider once the solution is installed?**